 The county has designated several Revitalization Districts and Areas to encourage economic development in the older commercial and residential areas.
 Special incentives and policies are provided for these areas, such as flexibility within certain zoning regulations and urban design measures.
 The Plan emphasizes that road improvement policies within the Revitalization Districts and Areas be in concert with the adopted land use, urban design and economic and administrative policies formulated to foster a sense of place and to support successful revitalization.
+Figure 7 serves as a guideline for such variation and flexibility.
 It is important to recognize that land use, transit and travel patterns differ among these areas.
 Area Plans of the Comprehensive Plan provide specific guidelines for right-of-way requirements and cross sections in the Revitalization Districts and Areas.